banditModassir/log4j-shell-poc/Setup.md

 pip install -r requirements.txt
 ```

 2. Install the JDK jdk1.8.0_20 into the same directory and run the exploit.
+Download from here[https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html] jdk-8u20-linux-x64.tar.gz and extract into the same directory as that of poc.py
 ```
 # JDK must be present in the same directory as that of PoC
+tar -xf jdk-8u20-linux-x64.tar.gz
 python3 poc.py --userip localhost --webport 8000 --lport 9001
 ```